Faculty: Donna L Atherton RN, MSN, NP and Carol Pierini MA

-The JC standards state that the organization “maintains a written, current inventory of hazardous materials and waste that it uses, stores, or generates.”
-The intent of this written communication is to ensure that employers and employees in health care environments understand the hazards associated with the use of chemicals.
+The JC Standards state that the organization “maintains a written, current inventory of hazardous materials and waste that it uses, stores, or generates.”
+The intent of this written communication is to ensure that employers and employees in health care environments understand the hazards associated with chemicals.

-This course will review the current OSHA and JC standards regarding hazard communications in the health care facility.
+This course will review the current OSHA and JC standards regarding hazard communication in the health care facility.

 - Never remove or deface existing labels on hazardous materials containers

 - Report and do not use unlabeled containers

 - Know the location of all SDS, your facility’s written Hazard Communication Policy, and the Hazardous Material List in your area

 - • Instant Certificate Of Completion Printing Upon Successful Completion Of Online Hazard Communications Training Course

 - • Free Retakes on Exam Until You Pass